 The case is then yours to make that you’re leading the charge to bring innovation to your organization.
 So with everything else on your plate, how do you approach learning?

 First, take the time to think through which IT skills and knowledge you need to acquire.
-What are the important trends you find interesting around which you would like to build skills?
+What are the trends you find interesting?
+Where would you like to develop new skills?
 What insights do you need to further your career?
 Make a list and prioritize your areas of focus.

 The best learning approach is multidisciplinary in nature, and it’s best not to lock yourself into just one skill-building tactic.
 Here are the big six strategies to incorporate into your learning and development mix: